I've just been told I have blood cancer

 Start by asking your healthcare team what your treatment plan is, and how it will affect your day-to-day life.
 There may be choices that will make life easier for you.
 For example, it might be possible to have some of your treatment locally if you’re under the care of a hospital that’s a long way from home.

 Friends and family will want to help you – don’t be afraid to accept their offers.
-It’s a good idea to give people specific roles such as asking someone to look into sick pay and other benefits you may be entitled to.
+It's often a good idea to give people specific ways to help, such as asking someone to look into sick pay and other benefits you may be entitled to.
 Others may be able to help with childcare or caring for a relative.
 This could be on a regular basis or as a stand-by if, for example, you have an unexpected hospital stay because of an infection.

 What if I don't have a support network?